Your GP may refer you to the HSE audiology service for hearing tests.

 - give you more advice about how to use the hearing aid

-- recommend other things that could help you, like aural therapy or assistive devices
+- recommend other things that could help, such as aural therapy or assistive devices

 Children and babies

-They will also need to come to the clinic for regular hearing aid review appointments throughout their childhood.
+Children have a follow-up appointment around 6 to 8 weeks after getting a hearing aid.
+They will need to go to a clinic for regular hearing aid reviews throughout their childhood.

-- for children under 2, they'll need a hearing aid review at least once every 3 months
+Children under 2 will have a hearing aid review at least once every 3 months.

-- for children aged 2 to 5 years, they'll need a hearing aid review at least once every 6 months
+Children aged 2 to 5 years will have a hearing aid review at least once every 6 months.

-- for children aged 5 and over, they'll need a review at least once a year
+Children aged 5 and over will have a review at least once a year.

 If your child's hearing loss changes, they may need to come into the clinic more often.

-- take an impression for a new mould if needed
+- take an impression for a new earmould, if needed

 - check your child's level of hearing with their aids in and switched on